MatthK/Selfoss-Docker/README.md

 ## How-to
 - Clone it to your disk
-- Run `docker build . -t Selfoss:latest`
+- Run `docker build . -t selfoss:latest`

 This should create the image on your machine and based on your architecture.